felixarntz/relevant-social-url/readme.txt

 You can also contribute to the plugin by translating it.
 Simply visit [translate.wordpress.org](https://translate.wordpress.org/projects/wp-plugins/relevant-social-url) to get started.

 == Changelog ==

+= 1.0.1 =

+* Avoid WordPress 6.8 deprecation warning by opting in into new 40px size for block editor UI components.

 = 1.0.0 =